 EAL Level 3 Understand the Requirements for the Installation of Electric Vehicle Charging Points

-The EAL Level 3 Award 603/3929/9 has been designed to allow those looking to install electric vehicle charging equipment to gain a recognised qualification.
+The EAL Level 3 Award 603/3929/9 has been designed to allow those looking to install electric vehicle charging equipment a recognized qualification.

-The course follows the IET Code of Practice for Electric Vehicle Charging Equipment Installation and aims to give you the knowledge and competency to carry out installation work on domestic premises.
+The course is designed to work with the IET Code of Practice for Electric Vehicle Charging Equipment Installation with the aim of giving you the required knowledge to safely install charging equipment in domestic premises.

-This EV (Electric Vehicle) Charging course will allow you to join the governments’s OLEV scheme, which enables you to claim 75% up to £500 of the cost of the installation back for your customer.
-For more information on this process, please see our guide to the becoming an OLEV registered installer.
+This EV Charging course makes up part of the criteria for applying to join the governments OLEV scheme.
+For more information on this process please see our guide to becoming an OLEV registered installer.